 How to Create Uncontested Market Space and Make Competition Irrelevant

 First on our list is the iconic Blue Ocean Strategy.

 It’s a book that was super transformational when it came out and completely transformed the business world.
-It talks about this idea of a “red ocean” where companies compete against each other versus the “blue ocean” where each company has its’ unique value proposition and position in the market and is focused on thriving and creating.
+Its core idea is that of a “red ocean” where companies compete against each other versus the “blue ocean” where each company has its unique value proposition and position in the market and is focused on thriving and creating.

-The book talks about the mind shift a company needs to make from “competing” to “creating”, and the different techniques that help companies create their own space in the market.
+The book discusses the mind shift a company needs to make from “competing” to “creating” and the different techniques that help companies create their own space in the market.

 What does that mean?
 You can ignore your competition and just plow on?
 No, not quite.
-The book teaches you how to create a product-market fit and solve that problem for your customer in a way that’s unique.
+The book teaches you how to create a product-market fit and solve that problem for your customer in a unique way.

-About the authors: W. Chan Kim and Renee Mauborgne are both professors at one of the world’s top business schools - INSEAD, located in France.
-They are co-directors of the INSEAD institute for marketing strategy and have consulted for some of the world’s largest brands to help them create a blue ocean strategy and make that mind shift.
+About the authors: W. Chan Kim and Renee Mauborgne are professors at one of the world’s top business schools - INSEAD, in France.
+They are co-directors of the INSEAD Institute for Marketing Strategy and have consulted for some of the world’s largest brands to help them create a blue ocean strategy and make that mind shift.